Archive for September 1940

 Monday 2 September 1940

 Once again four main phases of airfield attacks.
 Night: Scattered raids on Liverpool, the Midlands and South Wales.
 Weather: Continuing fine and warm.
 Early-morning mist and fog patches.
-Main Activity: Once again the early morning was warm and hazy, although there were occasional patches of low cloud.
-The Luftwaffe stepped up the tempo, determined to […]
+Enemy Action by Day The day began with fine and warm weather, accompanied by early-morning mist and fog patches across southern England.
+As the sun rose, the […]

 Read more